 MOB faculty members are drawn from several Departments in three Colleges (Arts & Sciences, Engineering and Medicine) at FSU, including Departments of Biological Science, Biomedical Sciences, Chemical & Biomedical Engineering, Chemistry & Biochemistry, Mathematics and Physics.
 Faculty research interests cover a wide range of areas from quantum and statistical mechanical modeling of biopolymers to biochemical and biophysical studies of development and gene expression to designing bioreactors to culture stem cells.
 Current areas of research strength include Structural Biology, Cellular and Molecular Biochemistry, and Computational Biophysics.
-You can find more information on the Faculty Research page.

-Core Facilities Workshops
+Core Facilities Practical Training

 Once students have found a mentor at the end of their second semester, they typically spend their first summer semester getting their bearings in the lab they will call home.
 After completing their required courses, students are able to devote their attention to developing an innovative and noteworthy dissertation.